 Polybius is cherished by many historians for his unique historiography in which he proposed an objectivist methodology and means of critical data collection.
 Polybius was even critical of several other historians who appeared to fail to meet this method, such as Phylarchus (255 – ?
 BCE), for their sensationalist claims and attempts to thrill and charm their audiences.

 Polybius went to great lengths to obtain his information.
-This included traversing Mediterranean countries to examine historical sites, interviewing persons of interest, engaging oral sources, and consulting the works of other Greek and Roman historians.
-He also made numerous references to other works, often quoting and citing them as sources.
-Such means of data collection might seem common practice for modern historians but this has not always been the case.
-Polybius is thus unique in terms of being one of the earliest thinkers to provide a careful examination of source materials, and present history as an organic whole and sequence of cause and effect,
+This included him traversing Mediterranean countries to examine historical sites, interviewing persons of interest, engaging with oral sources, and consulting the works of other Greek and Roman historians.
+He also made numerous references to other works often quoting and citing them as sources.
+These means of data collection might seem common practice for modern historians but it has not always been the case.
+Polybius is unique for being one of the earliest writers to provide a careful examination of source materials and present history as a sequence of cause and effect.

 Polybius held to the moral superiority of Rome because of its just law, power, and stability.
 He also used history to teach moral lessons which gave a “moral vision” to his writing.